szykopyc/szykopyc/README.md

 [me@szyk.dev](mailto:me@szyk.dev) · [linkedin.com/in/szymonkopycinski](https://linkedin.com/in/szymonkopycinski) · [szyk.dev](https://szyk.dev)

-I'm a Market Data Engineering at a hedge fund, and a Finance undergraduate at the University of Nottingham.
+I am a Finance undergraduate at the University of Nottingham, and previously I interned as a Market Data Engineer for 7 months at a systematic fund.
 My interests lie in market data engineering, distributed systems, backend infrastructure and data-intensive applications.
-I enjoy building reliable systems for realtime data ingestion, storage and retrieval.

 Most repositories are private due to commercial or competition-related work.
 I'm happy to discuss projects or share details where appropriate.